hagiosofori/delightful-workflow/README.md

 ```
 NB: don't forget; implementing the UI is part of the steps to be indicated here. details should be provided as well. pseudocode or even real code in codesandboxes are appreciated.

-3.5 ### iterative revisions and reviews until all issues are ironed out, and details are firmed and validated.
+3.5. ### iterative revisions and reviews until all issues are ironed out, and details are firmed and validated

 4. ### implementation of feature